HeartBeatZzt/learngit/readme.txt

-Git is a version xontrol system.
+Git is a distrubuted version xontrol system.
 Git is free software.